Tune Your Notifications

 This first step will be familiar to long-time Android users.
 Go into the main system settings and find the Security menu.
 From there, change the screen lock type to something other than swipe, maybe Pin Number, pattern, password.
 Or whatever you want.
 Remember that if your device is encrypted, you’ll need to enter this code when starting up.

-So what does "sensitive content" mean, anyway?
-You can pick any app to set its notifications as sensitive, which will prevent any of its notification text from appearing on the lock screen.
+Where things take an unexpected turn is after setting the code.
+You will be asked what sort of notifications you want available on the lock screen.
+You can have them all shown, only non-sensitive content, or none.
+Don’t worry; this is not an irrevocable choice.
+You can go into the Sound Notification menu anytime to change this global setting.
+So what does sensitive content mean, anyway?
+You can pick any app to set its notifications as sensitive.
+Preventing any notification text from appearing on the lock screen.
 There are a few ways to reach the right menu.
-The easiest way to manage multiple apps is to go into Sound and Notifications and scroll to the bottom.
-This is where you’ll find the option to change the global notification security mentioned above, but we’re looking for the App Notifications line.
+The easiest way to manage multiple apps is to go into Sound Notifications and scroll to the bottom.
+This is where you’ll find the option to change the global notification security mentioned above.
+Still, we’re looking for the App Notifications line.

 Smarter Smart Lock

 You may have noticed the lack of face unlock in the security options.
 That’s because Android had completely revamped that feature as part of the new Smart Lock system.
 There are currently three features in Smart Lock, trusted devices, faces, and places.
 That last one is still rolling out via a Play Services update.
 These options bypass your pin, pattern, or password, temporarily defaulting back to the simple swipe-up unlock gesture.